 copies of any prior orders of the Court upon which the motion relies.

-Additional Requirements for Motions Seeking Relief from Stay Based Upon Post-Petition Payment Default and Objections Thereto.
+Additional Requirements for Motions Seeking Relief from Stay Based on Post-Petition Payment Default and Objections Thereto.

 Requirement of Pre-Motion Default Notification.
-If a secured creditor alleges the debtor has defaulted on any post-petition payment obligation, the secured creditor must (A) send the debtor and the debtor’s attorney (if any), a notice of default setting forth with specificity the dates and amounts of missed post-petition payments, and (B) refrain from filing a motion for relief from stay until at least 7 days has passed since sending that notice.
+If a secured creditor alleges the debtor has defaulted on any post-petition payment obligation, the secured creditor must (A) send the debtor and the debtor’s attorney (if any) a notice of default setting forth with specificity the dates and amounts of missed post-petition payments, and (B) refrain from filing a motion for relief from stay until at least seven days has passed since sending that notice.

 Motions.
-When a secured creditor moves for relief from the automatic stay based upon allegations of a post-petition payment default, in addition to complying with the requirements of paragraph (b), above, the secured creditor’s motion must include the following:
+When a secured creditor moves for relief from the automatic stay based upon allegations of a post-petition payment default, in addition to including the information itemized in paragraph (b) above, the secured creditor’s motion must include the following:

-in all cases, (i) a statement that the motion is based upon the debtor’s default, and (ii) an affidavit specifically identifying by date and amount, the payment(s) alleged to be in default, or a printout of payments made on the trustee’s website, if applicable,
+in all cases, (i) a statement that the motion is based upon the debtor’s default, and (ii) an affidavit specifically identifying by date and amount, the payment(s) alleged to be in default, or a printout of payments made on the trustee’s website, if applicable;

-in a chapter 7 case, a statement that the secured creditor has responded promptly and thoroughly to the case trustee or debtor’s reasonable request for account information, and
+in a chapter 7 case, a statement that the secured creditor has responded promptly and thoroughly to the case trustee or debtor’s reasonable request for account information; and

 in a chapter 13 case, a statement that the secured creditor has provided the debtor with the required account information and monthly statements in a timely fashion.
 See Vt.
 LBR 3071-1(e).

 Objections.
-A debtor objecting to the secured creditor’s motion must
+A debtor objecting to the secured creditor’s motion must:

-state with specificity those allegations of the secured creditor that the debtor disputes,
+state with specificity those allegations of the secured creditor that the debtor disputes;

 state the debtor’s legal and factual basis for asserting the secured creditor is not entitled to relief from stay; and

-append to the objection an affidavit of the debtor which states (i) the amount of each payment the debtor made, (ii) the date of each payment, (iii) the form of each payment (e.g., check, money order), (iv) the means by which each payment was transmitted (e.g., regular, first-class mail, private courier service), and (v) the address to which the debtor sent each payment.
+append to the objection an affidavit of the debtor that states (i) the amount of each payment the debtor made, (ii) the date of each payment, (iii) the form of each payment (e.g., check, money order), (iv) the means by which each payment was transmitted (e.g., regular, first-class mail, private courier service), and (v) the address to which the debtor sent each payment.
 The affidavit must also include copies of records showing proof of payment(s) on the obligation or include an explanation as to why those records are not included and when they will be filed.
 The debtor’s failure to meet these requirements constitutes cause for the Court to deny a request by the debtor for additional time to produce records and may result in the Court treating the motion as unopposed.